urql-graphql/urql/docs/basics/ui-patterns.md

 }
 ```

-Now when we click the butotn the data will start loading
+We can unpause the hook to start fetching, or, like in this example, call its returned function to manually kick off the query.

 ## Reacting to focus and stale time

-In urql we leverage our extensability pattern named `exchanges` to manipulate the way
+In urql we leverage our extensibility pattern named "Exchanges" to manipulate the way
 data comes in and goes out of our client.

 - [Stale time](https://github.com/FormidableLabs/urql/tree/main/exchanges/request-policy)
 - [Focus](https://github.com/FormidableLabs/urql/tree/main/exchanges/refocus)

 When we want to introduce one of these patterns we add the package and add it to the `exchanges`
-property of our `urql-client`.
+property of our `Client`.
 In the case of these two we'll have to add it before the cache
 else our requests will never get upgraded.

 ```js